dh-notes/vim-article/main.md

 control over all expects of word manipulation.
 For those not interested in programming, hundreds if not thousands of modules are available, tailoring Vim to individual needs and workflows.
-(We will cover the most common ones, relevant to the humanities at the end of the article.)
+(We will cover the most common ones, relevant to academic writing at the end of the article.)

 To summarize, Vim philosophy is a set of related concepts that start with plain text and lead to modal editing, text awareness, command composability, and,